waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Olivine Lighthouse Puzzle Hypotheses (from agent)
 - **Hypothesis #1 (FAILED):** The path forward is through an opening on the eastern side of the 2nd floor that leads to an exterior ledge.
   - **Test Plan:** Go to 2F East.
 Search for an opening in the wall (window/doorway) and try to walk through it.
-- **Hypothesis #2 (FAILED):** There is a hidden pitfall on the western side of the 3rd floor that leads to the inaccessible eastern side of the 2nd floor.
+- **Hypothesis #2 (FAILED):** There is a hidden pitfall on the western side of the 3rd floor.
+Systematic search complete, no pits found.
+The item and sailor in this area are also inaccessible from the west.
-  - **Test Plan:** Go to 3F West.
-Walk over every single tile to check for a hidden hole.
 - **Hypothesis #3:** The eastern side of the 1st floor has an exit to an exterior path that was previously missed.
   - **Test Plan:** Return to 1F East.
 Re-examine the area for any doors or openings leading outside.